 WHAT MEALS ARE INCLUDED?

-- Breakfast and Lunch: Students at Yorkville Middle School and Yorkville High School, as well as through weekly ‘Grab-and-Go’ distributions
+- Breakfast and Lunch: Students at Yorkville Middle School and Yorkville High School, as well as through the Tuesday ‘Grab-and-Go’ distributions

 HOW ARE MEALS DISTRIBUTED?

-Breakfast and lunch is distributed through a weekly ‘Grab-and-Go’ drive-through service:
+Breakfast and lunch are distributed through a weekly ‘Grab-and-Go’ drive-through service:

 Tuesdays between 4-6 p.m.